MatthewL246/pretendo-docker/README.md

     `./scripts/upload-3ds-files.sh`.
   - Enable the custom DNS and proxy settings on the console.
-  - Switch to your local server Friends account by running the `FriendsSaveSwitcher` script in GodMode9.
+  - Switch to your local server Friends account by running the `FriendsAccountSwitcher` script in GodMode9.
 - To connect to the official Pretendo servers:
   - Use the official certificate for Juxt by running `./scripts/upload-3ds-files.sh --reset`
   - Disable the custom DNS and proxy settings on the console.
-  - Switch to your official Pretendo Friends account by running the `FriendsSaveSwitcher` script in GodMode9.
+  - Switch to your official Pretendo Friends account by running the `FriendsAccountSwitcher` script in GodMode9.
 - To connect to Nintendo's servers, use Nimbus to switch to Nintendo Network and disable the proxy settings.